Organic semiconductor: History

+Early history

 In 1862, Henry Letheby obtained a partly conductive material by anodic oxidation of aniline in sulfuric acid.
 The material was probably polyaniline.
 In the 1950s, researchers discovered that polycyclic aromatic compounds formed semi-conducting charge-transfer complex salts with halogens.
 In particular, high conductivity of 0.12 S/cm was reported in perylene–iodine complex in 1954.
 This finding indicated that organic compounds could carry current.

 The fact that organic semiconductors are, in principle, insulators but become semiconducting when charge carriers are injected from the electrode(s) was discovered by Kallmann and Pope.
 They found that a hole current can flow through an anthracene crystal contacted with a positively biased electrolyte containing iodine that can act as a hole injector.
 This work was stimulated by the earlier discovery by Akamatu et al. that aromatic hydrocarbons become conductive when blended with molecular iodine because a charge-transfer complex is formed.
 Since it was readily realized that the crucial parameter that controls injection is the work function of the electrode, it was straightforward to replace the electrolyte by a solid metallic or semiconducting contact with an appropriate work function.
 When both electrons and holes are injected from opposite contacts, they can recombine radiatively and emit light (electroluminescence).
 It was observed in organic crystals in 1965 by Sano et al.

 In 1972, researchers found metallic conductivity in the charge-transfer complex TTF-TCNQ.
 Superconductivity in charge-transfer complexes was first reported in the Bechgaard salt (TMTSF)2PF6 in 1980.

 In 1973 Dr. John McGinness produced the first device incorporating an organic semiconductor.
 This occurred roughly eight years before the next such device was created.
 The "melanin (polyacetylenes) bistable switch" currently is part of the chips collection of the Smithsonian Institution.

 In 1977, Shirakawa et al. reported high conductivity in oxidized and iodine-doped polyacetylene.
 They received the 2000 Nobel prize in Chemistry for "The discovery and development of conductive polymers".
 Similarly, highly conductive polypyrrole was rediscovered in 1979.